argoproj-labs/old-argo-dataflow/README.md

 ## Proving the Solution

-1. The "Hello World" of stream processing.
+1. The "Hello World" of data processing.
 Word count.
 1. Release Velocity Project collects all the releases events from Kafka and does Filtering (drop events which are malformed or if critical fields are missing), Transformation (fix non-standard values of the fields to standard values) and Enrichment (add new fields and metadata to make the event normalized and more meaningful)
 1. Git Events are also streamed realtime to ODL.
 Here we use Stream Processing Platform exactly like Release Velocity project except that we do a lot of JSON flattening (may be call it Transformation) as Git data is heavily nested.
 1. ~In anomaly detection, there’s a sub system named on demand training.
 It uses Argo Events connecting to a Kafka, and then create workflows.
 Right now the data pushed to Kafka is pre-precessed, to avoid too many workflows being created to crash everything.
 Process this data as a stream.~